openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 > To that end, whenever a player fails a roll, you should ask yourself a few questions along these lines:
 > - *Has the fight been too easy for the players?* If so, a complete failure could raise the severity of the threat.
 > - *Has the fight been too hard?* Then throwing the PCs a bone would help balance things out a bit.
-> - *Have the dice been exceedingly for or against one side?* A partial success or complete failure can undo fickle fate cast by the dice.
+> - *Have the dice been exceedingly for or against one side?* A partial success or complete failure can undo the fickle fate cast by the dice.
 > - *Has the combat been running too long?* Choose the option that is more likely to end it quickly.
-> - *What would be the most dramatic action right now?* Remember that you are telling a great story.
-Think about which outcome would be most memorable for your players.
+> - *What would be the most dramatic action right now?* Remember that the goal of Open Legend is to tell a great story.
+Think about which outcome would be most memorable for your players several weeks from now.

 #### Success with a Twist in Combat